Red Sox cut losses, designate Sandoval for assignment

 The Red Sox designated third baseman Pablo Sandoval for assignment on Friday, cutting their losses on the $95 million free agent who was never productive or healthy enough to replicate the popularity — or World Series success — he had in San Francisco.

-The Red Sox have 10 days to trade or release the 30-year-odl Sandoval, who was activated him from the disabled list (inner ear infection) and returned from an injury rehab assignment with Triple-A Pawtucket.
+The Red Sox have seven days to trade or release the 30-year-old Sandoval, who was activated from the disabled list (inner ear infection) and returned from an injury rehab assignment with Triple-A Pawtucket.
 Unless they can find a taker for part of his salary, they will have paid $95 million for a total of 161 games, 575 at-bats, 136 hits and 14 homers — and not a single one of them in the postseason.

+"It really came down to us feeling we were not a better club if he was on our club at the major league level," Boston president of baseball operations Dave Dombrowski said.

+Dombrowski said conversations have been going on for the past few weeks with Red Sox ownership about Sandoval.
+He said a possibility of a minor league assignment was discussed with Sandoval and his agent, but that Sandoval declined that option in a conversation on Thursday.

 "I want a new challenge.
 I need a new challenge," he said during a news conference at Fenway Park in November before frolicking in front of the snow-covered field with a person in a panda suit.
 "I know that I had a great career in San Francisco.
 But I'm going to have a new one here."